Do check out the Retreat Association website, for a long list of resources for ‘online retreats’, across a number of Christian denominations.

 You might like to start using the Examen, the Ignatian method of reflecting on life’s experiences at the end of each day.

 These short films, entitled ‘Finding stability in times of change’, might help to provide some structure if you choose to make your own ‘Quiet Day’ at home.

-Some Retreat Houses, and retreat leaders are using this period of isolation to encourage people to join them on a ‘Retreat in Daily Life’, offering opportunities for prayer and online spiritual accompaniment for a period of a week.
-We hope these resources will expand in days to come, but you might like to start with an online version from Creighton University, or there are others in February, April and June 2021 run by the London Jesuit Centre.
+Some Retreat Houses, and retreat leaders are using this period of isolation to encourage people to join them on a ‘Retreat in Daily Life’, offering opportunities for prayer and online spiritual accompaniment for a period of a week, sometimes more.
+You might like to start with an online version from Creighton University, or there are others in February, April and June 2021 run by the London Jesuit Centre.